Kitendo-Labs/ResumeBank/README.md

 - Do you think want some exposure for any potential employer?
 - Do you want some review on what could be amended on your CV?

 If your answer to any of the above is yes? do well to create a pull request with your resume/cv.
+Otherwise, you can mail it to us at recruit@kitendo.net

 ##### Note that this repository is publicly available to everyone and by adding your CV, you consent to other parties having access to it.